gurmeetsaran/sqltesting/README.md

 - Python >= 3.9
 - sqlglot >= 18.0.0
 - pydantic >= 2.0.0
-- Database-specific clients (google-cloud-bigquery, boto3, psycopg2-binary)
+- Database-specific clients:
+  - google-cloud-bigquery for BigQuery
+  - boto3 for Athena
+  - psycopg2-binary for Redshift